MachineAcuity/rebar-tools/README.md

 Run `npm install -g rebar-tools`.

-Notice that because the tools use `nodegit` the installation might take a substantial amount of time.
+Notice that because the tools use `nodegit` the installation might take a substantial amount of time, if it needs to be built for the specific version of Node.js you use.

 ## Usage